Material

 What Is Stone Coated Steel Roofing?
 Properties, Performance, and Uses

-TL;DR Stone coated steel roofing Summary
+How stone coated steel roofing works

 Stone coated steel roofing is a type of metal roofing system composed of formed steel panels coated with a layer of stone granules, which are bonded to the surface using an acrylic film.
 The panels are typically pressed into profiles that mimic traditional roofing materials such as tile, shake, or shingle, and are installed in overlapping courses on roof decks with various pitches and slopes.
 The steel core provides structural rigidity and impact resistance, while the stone coating enhances durability and offers additional protection against UV radiation and surface corrosion.